fxcollot/openHaloDocumentation/TestingReport/OpenHaloMySQLCompatibilityTestingReport.md

 CALL get_actors();

 **MySQL 5.7.32 Results:**

 <img width="387" height="152" alt="Screenshot 2025-12-03 at 15 53 15" src="https://github.com/user-attachments/assets/7e3d58c1-1925-4479-8dde-be5a7867fb86" />
 <img width="931" height="217" alt="Screenshot 2025-12-03 at 15 53 21" src="https://github.com/user-attachments/assets/95c0a1ee-bf52-4f2c-b4e4-5c13fe17de75" />

 **Notes**

 On native MySQL 5.7.32 the table is name_basics in the imdb database (no public. schema).
 On OpenHalo the same data is exposed as public.name_basics because it runs on PostgreSQL.
 This difference does not affect stored procedure support; the procedure body compiles and executes correctly on MySQL 5.7.32 once the table name is adjusted.

 **Verdict:**
 Works in MySQL 5.7.32;

-fails in OpenHalo because stored procedure DDL is not supported.
+Fails in OpenHalo because stored procedure DDL is not supported.

 ---